Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Runtime Repeated Recursion Unfolding

-\myparagraph{Proof} We start from a computation only using rule $r_0$.
+Then for any computation for $G$ with rule $r_0$ with recursion depth $n$ there exists a computation for $G$ with optimal rule applications that ends in an equivalent state. \end{theorem} \begin{proof} We start from a computation only using rule $r_0$.
 According to the condition in the claim, we can replace the first two transitions with rule $r_0$ by one transition with rule $r_1$ without changing the resulting state.
 We repeat this for the remaining pairs of subsequent transitions.
 We get a computation with transitions using rule $r_1$ ending in at most one transition with rule $r_0$.
 With rule $r_1$ we start from the first transition again and repeat this process of replacing two transitions by one of rule $r_2$.
 We continue going from rule $r_i$ to rule $r_{i+1}$ until $i+1=k$.
 But now we have a computation that applies each rule from $r_k, r_{k-1}, \ldots, r_1, r_0$ at most once and in the given order of the rules.
-So this computation is one with optimal rule applications. $ $ }\end{theorem}
+So this computation is one with optimal rule applications. \end{proof}

 \begin{example}[Summation, contd.]{ Recall that the rules for $sum/2$ are:

 A computation with optimal rule applications for the goal $sum(10,R)$ is:

 } \end{example}